 To address this, governments have developed and implemented national, state, territory and local strategies that require cultural, social and organisational change.

 The Course in Gender Equity consists of three modules that will enable you to apply, promote and support gender equity in the workplace.
 The overarching themes are developing and applying a gender lens, promoting gender equity within a work context, and undertaking gender equity work.

-This qualification is delivered via blended mode, with online facilitated sessions and self-paced learning activities, and face-to-face workshops for demonstration of skill.
+This qualification is includes self-paced learning activities and face-to-face workshops for demonstration of skill.

-You will undetake assessments focusing on knowledge and theory, project work incorporating undertaking gender assessment, and developing, implementing and monitoring a gender strategy, policy and practice in the workplace.
+You will undertake assessments focusing on knowledge and theory, project work incorporating undertaking gender assessment, and developing, implementing and monitoring a gender strategy, policy and practice in the workplace.

 Throughout this qualification, students can expect:

 Choose your own depth of learning by taking all three modules, completing two modules, or just Module 1 (you must complete Module 1 to undertake Modules 2 or 3).